jasonlamkk/docker-jenkins-pipeline/README.md

 ```

 This command started a Jenkins server named *local_jenkins* on port 4080 and mapped some folders from host to Jenkins.
+___What the command really does is build a docker image with a Jenkins, run it and expose the ports.
+(Maybe be more specific about the commands if your goal is to describe the docker ones too.)___
+___ --rm is an option more than a command___
-With the `--rm` command, the container instance will be auto-deleted while the stage will still be persisted with those mapped folders.
+With the `--rm` command, the container instance will be auto-deleted while the stage will still be persisted with those mapped folders. ___Maybe could explain the point of mapping the folders.___

 Most important, we have to grant Jenkins the access to the docker by granting access to `/var/run/docker.sock` socket. ( this is not tested on windows, but there are sources saying it works on: https://jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/#on-windows  Feedbacks are welcomed.)